COST-BENEFIT ANALYSIS

 A societal cost-benefit analysis:

-Provides insights in financial feasibility, social impact and cost efficiency of ambitions (including sensitivity analysis);
+Provides insights in financial feasibility, societal impact and cost efficiency of ambitions (including sensitivity analysis);

-Serves as a decision-making tool for project owners, external investors or governments through presentation of the project’s Net Present Value;
+Serves as a decision-making tool for project owners, external investors or governments through presentation of the most important financial and economic indicators;

 Is aligned with the CBA guidelines provided by the European Commission (EC DG REGIO methodology).